Grain (surfboard company): History

 Founded in 2005 in York, Maine, Grain has boat building and cabinetry influences.
 The first of Grain's boards were constructed in co-founder Mike LaVecchia's basement.
 A New England magazine, N'East, featured a story about the startup, which was followed up by a report by the Associated Press in December 2005.
 Around the same time, Clark Foam, a major manufacturer of blank foam surfboards, shut down after disagreements with California's Environmental Protection Agency.
 This led surfers to rethink the environmental impact of their boards, and business at Grain picked up.
 Brad Anderson joined the company as co-owner, and Grain moved into a workshop at Side Hill Farm in York.

 Grain has made a wooden version of Channel Islands Surfboards' 'Biscuit' since 2009.
 The original Biscuit won the 2008 Surf Industry Manufacturers Association Award.
 The Wood Biscuit is heavier than a fiberglass board, but the extra weight gives better momentum over choppy water.

 Grain launched a Kickstarter campaign in 2013 to raise funds for a bus and trailer to use as a mobile workshop for board building classes.
-The campaign was successful, raising over $40,000 dollars in one month.
+The campaign was successful, raising over $40,000 in one month.
 In keeping with the company's green ethos, the bus is powered by alternative fuel.

 In 2017 Grain had to leave the workshop they had rented for over a decade.
 They crowdfunded a deposit for the purchase of a new workshop, but ultimately were unable to raise sufficient funds to buy the property.
 Later in 2017, Grain was one of the founder members of the nonprofit trade group Maine Outdoor Brands.

 In 2018, Grain partnered with the Glenmorangie distillery create a limited edition of boards made from whisky barrels.
 The board was made from Glenmorangie's whisky barrels, along with reclaimed western red cedar and Maine-grown northern white cedar.
 Each board contained twelve barrel staves, which is half of a whisky barrel.